Sahil312312/systemUtils/systemUtility/readme.md

 - The structure is modular, with clear separation of concerns for utilities, services,jobs,daemon start/stop configuration, ENV and Consts.
 - Utilize very minimal resources of the system.
-- Well defined and structured code
+- Well defined and structured code.
 - Proper error handling and crash support with exit signals registration handled by using stopDaemon.js.
 - Proper Authentication.